crunchyroll/ef-open/doc/installing-pants-and-building-ef-open.md

 ```

 Pants is now installed.
 It should be on your path, so in the examples below we'll
-call it without literally including the path.
-On a server, you may need or prefer
+call it without a path.<br>
-to specify the full path to the binary when running pants.
+On a build server, you may need or prefer to specify the full path to the pants binary.

 ### CUSTOMIZE: configure ef-open for your AWS environment<BR>
 *Do this once for each infrastructure repo*